JdPope/React-Glossary/Definitions.md

 ### props
 Props - short for "properties" - are reusable values that are passed down from a parent component to a child component.
 Props can be any datatype.

+### prop drilling
+Data is passed from a component higher in the app hierarchy to a child component further down.
+It allows access to state at different levels of the component hierarchy.

 ### default props
 A prop value assigned by the component responsible for rendering the props in the case that the props it receives are not what is expected and/or wanted.
 Default props should be used in the child component as opposed to conditional logic in the parent component passing the props to adhere to the single responsibility principle.